-- Group Health & Welfare benefits, such as basic medical, extended medical, dental, group life, disability insurance, employee and family assistance program, consistent with such benefits as offered in the K-12 sector. - Pension benefits executive staff are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan.
-Contributions are made by both the employer and the employee. - Paid time off, including an annual vacation entitlement of 35 days.
-Unused vacation to a maximum of 5 days may be carried forward for one year only.
-By the end of that year, such carried forward vacation must be used in full, paid out, or eliminated through a combination of use and payout.
+- Group Health and Welfare Benefits, including basic medical, extended medical, dental, group life insurance, disability insurance, and employee and family assistance program, consistent with such benefits as are offered in the K-12 sector generally. - Pension Benefits exempt and executive employees are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan.
+Contributions are made by both the employer and the employee. - Service Recognition executive staff, after 5 years continuous service with the Board, are entitled to payment of 1 day for each month of service to a maximum of 125 days. - Paid time off, including an annual vacation entitlement of up to 35 days.
+Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
+If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.